DSchau/cultivating-an-open-source-garden/OUTLINE.md

 In the same way that you need to nurture a seed to grow into a sturdy redwood, I see a

 ## Trials, Tribulations, and Successes of Open Source

-Open Source can be so hugely rewarding.
-There's the instant adrenaline shot of seeing a project that you created suddenly be used by thousands of people.
-Seeing the # of stars climb, your repo become a trending repository, and receiving tons of feedback on Github, Twitter, and seemingly every source all coalesce and it's extremely exciting.

-After the rush, the pendulum swings to a seemingly depressive state.
-You've built this thing, probably to serve a need that _you_ had, and now there are tons of issues, PRs, and people are wanting to spin your utility in ways you never conceived.
-It can be rewarding.
-It can equally as likely be exhausting and lead to burn-out.

-How do we rectify this?
-How can we create an amazing utility, with a thriving community, and still maintain a healthy work-life balance?

 ## Key Ideas